quic/aimet/Docs/api_docs/torch_quantsim.rst

     learn more about the differences between :mod:`aimet_torch` and :mod:`aimet_torch.v2`, please visit the :ref:`QuantSim v2 Overview<ug-aimet-torch-v2-overview>`.

-.. autoclass:: aimet_torch.quantsim.QuantizationSimModel
+.. autoclass:: aimet_torch.v1.quantsim.QuantizationSimModel

 |

 **The following API can be used to Compute Encodings for Model**

-.. automethod:: aimet_torch.quantsim.QuantizationSimModel.compute_encodings
+.. automethod:: aimet_torch.v1.quantsim.QuantizationSimModel.compute_encodings

 |

 **The following APIs can be used to save and restore the quantized model**

-.. automethod:: aimet_torch.quantsim.save_checkpoint
+.. automethod:: aimet_torch.v1.quantsim.save_checkpoint

 |

-.. automethod:: aimet_torch.quantsim.load_checkpoint
+.. automethod:: aimet_torch.v1.quantsim.load_checkpoint

 |

 **The following API can be used to Export the Model to target**

-.. automethod:: aimet_torch.quantsim.QuantizationSimModel.export
+.. automethod:: aimet_torch.v1.quantsim.QuantizationSimModel.export

 |